Hilbert's thirteenth problem: History

+However, later in that article, Hilbert also conjectured there isn't a solution to a seventh-degree equation, even using arbitrary continuous functions in two variables.

 A generalization of the second ("continuous") variant of the problem is the following question: can every continuous function of three variables be expressed as a composition of finitely many continuous functions of two variables?

 The affirmative answer to this general question was given in 1957 by Vladimir Arnold, then only nineteen years old and a student of Andrey Kolmogorov.

 Kolmogorov had shown in the previous year that any function of several variables can be constructed with a finite number of three-variable functions.

 Arnold then expanded on this work to show that only two-variable functions were in fact required, thus answering Hilbert's question when posed for the class of continuous functions.

+Later, Kolmogorov slightly simplified Arnold's result.

 Arnold later returned to the algebraic version of the problem, jointly with Goro Shimura (Arnold and Shimura 1976).